 One of the major advantages of wind energy is its inherent strength to support rural employment and uplift of rural economy.
 Further, unlike all other sources of power, wind energy does not consume any water-which in itself will become a scarce commodity.

-The manufacturing industry (IWTMA) is equipped proven technology from Europe with turbine size ranging from 250 KW to 2.1 MW of various technologies of stall, pitch, direct drive turbines with hub heights up to 100 meters and rotor size also up to 100 meters.
+The manufacturing industry (IWTMA) is equipped with proven technology from Europe and USA with turbine size ranging from 250 KW to 2.5 MW of various technologies of stall, pitch, direct drive turbines with hub heights up to 120 meters and rotor size above 100 meters.
 The modern turbines are designed to harness even in low and medium wind regimes.
-The manufacturers have over 40 models and with a manufacturing capacity of over 9000 MW per annum.
+Twenty manufacturers have over 50 models and with a manufacturing capacity of over 9500 MW per annum.

 With the time tested legal and fiscal system and India as a growing fast track economy is considered as a favored destination for industrial activity.
-This is proved by the fact that out of the 19 GW almost 95% is from private sector.
+This is proved by the fact that out of the 24 GW of wind power almost 95% is from private sector.

 The paradigm shift from retail market to the IPP market with major investors like Goldman Sachs, Black Stone, IDFC and others is proven demonstration of the interest of the private sector.